ebaauw/homebridge-ups/README.md

 If you don't specify them, provide incorrect values, or use an unprivileged username, the command to control the UPS device simply times out, with no indication of an incorrect or missing username or password.

+#### Getting Help
+I do not have the bandwidth to help you setting up your UPS.

+If you have a question about Homebridge UPS, please post a message to the **#ups** channel of the Homebridge community on [Discord](https://discord.gg/bXmnUwXQR9).

+If you encounter a problem with Homebridge UPS, or want to request a feature or support for a particular UPS device, please open an issue on [GitHub](https://github.com/ebaauw/homebridge-ups/issues).
+Please include the output of `ups info` and the relevant messages in the Homebridge log.